What makes a good product manager?

 Avoid development purely led by sales

-Rich Miranov has coached hundreds of tech companies on how to build better products and improve their product team’s workflow.
+Rich Mironov has coached hundreds of tech companies on how to build better products and improve their product team’s workflow.

 From his rich (ha!) experience, Rich warns about the dangers of spending too much time building for individual customers, often a result of pressure from the sales team.
 The end result can be frustration, uninspiring products, falling profitability, and an inability to grow the business.